Merkel issues warning to Trump ahead of G20 summit

 Merkel said she was "more determined than ever" to make the Paris accord a success since Trump's decision to pull out, calling climate change an "existential challenge".

-"We cannot wait until every last person on earth has been convinced of the scientific proof," she said.
+"We cannot wait until every last person on Earth has been convinced of the scientific proof," she said.

 "Anybody who believes the problems of the world can be solved with isolationism and protectionism is making a big mistake," Merkel said.